Sir-MmD/PCSX2-Installer/README.md

 ## ⚙️Default Settings
 This script sets the upscale resolution to "4K (2160p)" by default and "16x" for anisotropic filtering.
 You can modify these settings in Settings -> Graphics -> Rendering

+The FPS counter can also be disabled in Settings -> Graphics -> OSD

+Theme of the PCSX2 is set to "Ruby".
+You can select other themes in Settings -> Interface -> Theme
 ## ℹ️More Info
 This script places all data inside the PCSX2 folder, which means you can also use it as a portable solution for PCSX2.